British Aerospace Harrier II: Further developments

 Even prior to the Harrier GR5 entering service, it was clear that alterations were required for the aircraft to be more capable in the interdictor role.
 A more advanced model, designated as the Harrier GR7, was developed primarily to add a night-time operational capability and avionics improvements.
 The GR7 development programme operated in conjunction with a similar USMC initiative upon its AV-8B Harrier fleet.
-Additional avionics include a nose-mounted forward-looking infrared (FLIR) and night vision goggles, an electronic countermeasures suite, new cockpit displays and a replacement moving map system.
+Additional avionics include a nose-mounted forward-looking infrared (FLIR) and night vision goggles, a missile approach warning system (MAW), an electronic countermeasures suite, new cockpit displays and a replacement moving map system.
 The GR7 conducted its maiden flight in May 1990 and entered service in August 1990.
 Following the full delivery of 34 Harrier GR7s in 1991, all of the GR5s underwent avionics upgrades to become GR7s as well.

 Some GR7s were equipped with uprated Rolls-Royce Pegasus engines, correspondingly redesignated as GR7A; these Harriers had significantly improved takeoff and landing capabilities, and could carry greater payloads.
 In order to guide laser-guided bombs, from 1998 onwards a number of TIALD laser designator pods were made available to the Harrier II fleet, however these proved to be extremely scarce and often unavailable for pilot training.
 In response to difficulties experienced while communicating with NATO aircraft during the 1999 Kosovo War, the GR7s were upgraded with encrypted communications equipment.